zacharysgoldberg/real-estate-etl-pipeline/README.md

 ## Design

-- Built a production level architecture for a Data Engineering solution using Azure Databricks for data cleaning, Azure Data Lake Gen2 for blob storage, and Azure Data Factory for orchestrating ETL pipeline
+- Built a production level architecture for a Data Engineering solution using Azure Databricks for data cleaning, Azure Data Lake Gen2 for blob storage, and Azure Data Factory for orchestrating the ETL pipeline

 - Created, configured, and monitored Databricks clusters, cluster pools, and jobs